EuroProofNet/europroofnet.github.io/_pages/WG1/Jun2022/funding.md

 If you want to be funded, you need to:

+- Check the [eligibility rules](../eligibility) to know whether you can be funded.

 - [Register](https://e-services.cost.eu/action/CA20111/working-groups/apply) to EuroProofNet if not already done.

 - **Before May 22**, send a mail to frederic.blanqui(a)inria.fr with